phammings/Music-Microservice-API/README.md

 - ✔️ Practice Software Architecture, in particular Server/Client model
 - ✔️ Learn how to extend functionality of a software project by adding new features.
 - ✔️ Practice using a build automation tool such as Maven
+- ✔️ Testing HTTP responses with Postman
+- ✔️ Built automated test cases with the Robot Framework and JUnit5

 <p align="right">(<a href="#readme-top">back to top</a>)</p>